microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/MemoryCacheAndRedisProvider/README.md

 - **Option Pattern** uses classes to provide strongly typed access to groups of related settings.
 Look at [this .NET documentation page](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables) for more information.

-- **SetAsync**:  This method internally calls IJsonObjectCache interface which is part of the SDK.
+- **SetAsync**:  This method internally calls IJsonObjectCache interface which is part of the toolkit.
 It will create a record with the given key in Redis.

 - **GetAsync**: This method will read the data from Redis, DeserializeObject it.
 To read the data, you will need to pass the key name as a parameter.